 Utilities

 The OpenZeppelin Contracts provide a ton of useful utilities that you can use in your project.
+For a complete list, check out the API Reference.
 Here are some of the more popular ones.

 Cryptography